My Clear Rate Account FAQs

 Who is Clear Rate Communications?

-Clear Rate Communications is a full service telecommunications provider with its corporate headquarters located in Birmingham, Michigan.
+Clear Rate Communications is a full service telecommunications provider with its corporate headquarters located in Troy, Michigan.

 Who are some of Clear Rate’s Business Customers?

 Clear Rate serves many businesses in the Public & Private Sector.
 This includes Government, School Districts, Colleges, Banks & Financial Institutions, Car Dealerships, Medical Facilities, Manufacturers, Hotels and many other industries.